LiquidFun/BoppieEvolution/README.md

 * Make the fittest tab somehow always selectable
 * Add world configuration tab with seed and other such stuff

+### Rework

+* All globals should be in gamecontroller, so that those could be loaded and saved easier
+* Neural networks in GDNative C++ instead of GDScript (by far largest bottleneck)

 ### Experiments

 * Can the boppies learn recurrent connections if their inputs are delayed
+* Instead of sexual reproduction, only reproduce fittest creatures by crossover

+### Known bugs

+* Currently crossover is not performed when spawning new boppies
+* Cannot copy DNA over to other boppies
+* Loading and saving does not work

 ## Changelog

-### v0.3.0 (not yet released)
+### v0.4.0 (not yet released)

+### v0.3.0 (2022-03-09)

 * UI/UX Improvements
     * Show additional danger-sense near boppie
     * Disabled spike rotation and blood in performance mode
     * Improved graphs by drawing lines instead of pixels in texture, graphs can be hidden
     * Neurons have colors based on their type, can now drag neurons
+    * Show importance of neural network connections
+    * Can now select different profiles for displaying neural network (weights or activations)
 * Added lakes, water requirement for boppies and neurons for detecting lakes
 * Boppie colors now represent: hue: dna, saturation: energy, luminance: water
+* Added reinforcement learning, where neural net weights are adjusted based on rewards
 * New neurons/senses
     * Terrain resistance sense below and ahead of boppie
     * Timer (time encoded in DNA)
     * Hunger/thirst
     * A single large water ray for detecting water
     * Ally sense for detecting allies (same as danger sense)
-* Fixed bug where each time a new boppie was spawned the AIs and NeuronTimers would become orphaned
+* Fixed major bug where each time a new boppie was spawned the AIs and NeuronTimers would become orphaned
-* Required boppie offspring energy depends on DNA:
+* Required boppie offspring energy depends on DNA

 ### [v0.2.0](https://github.com/LiquidFun/BoppieEvolution/releases/tag/0.2.0) (2022-02-17)